brandons209/workshop/pages/About.md

 - Your brain.
 - A notebook and pencil to take notes.
 - A laptop.
-- The Arduino Super Starter kit, linked [here](https://www.amazon.com/Elegoo-EL-KIT-003-Project-Starter-Tutorial/dp/B01D8KOZF4/ref=sr_1_1_sspa?ie=UTF8&qid=1518677333&sr=8-1-spons&keywords=elegoo+super&psc=1).
+- The Arduino Super Starter kit.
+Kits will be provided in class.
+More information will be given later on purchasing one for yourself.
-	- The Arduino kit costs 35 dollars and is optional, however if you want to do these projects yourself you will need one.
-It is a great investment!

 ## Who is this Brandon you speak of?
 Well I am glad you asked!
 My name is Brandon Silva and I am in my second year here at UCF majoring in Computer Engineering.